 What is School Orienteering?

-School orienteering is a combination of physical activity (walking and running), map reading, and problem-solving.
-Participants have to use a map to navigate between a series of ‘control points’ that are marked on the map.
-There are a great many alternative routes that can be followed by participants, even on a simple orienteering map with a relatively small number of ‘control points’.
-This is particularly the case when four-digit number and letter references are included on ‘control point markers’, offering the potential to include multiple combinations of control points to create a substantial range of different routes.
+Orienteering combines physical activity, map reading and problem-solving.
+Participants use a map to navigate between a series of ‘control points’.
+There are a great many alternative routes that can be followed, even on a simple orienteering map with a relatively small number of ‘control points’.

 Where can you do orienteering?

 Although orienteering is often associated with the ‘Great Outdoors’, the school and its surrounding grounds are an excellent place to introduce orienteering.
 Enrich Education provide all the infrastructure – high-quality orienteering markers, bespoke maps of the school site, advice and guidance, comprehensive staff training – to enable schools to establish orienteering as an essential and sustainable part of school life.

 Why introduce orienteering to your school?